codecrafters-io/build-your-own-redis/stage_descriptions/auth-04-pl7.md

 ### The `passwords` property

-A user in the Redis ACL system can have one or more passwords associated with them.
+A user in the Redis ACL system can have zero or more passwords associated with them.
 The `ACL GETUSER` command also returns the `passwords` property of the specified user.

 Example usage:
 ```bash